Hepret/playground-0uqfhl2a/markdowns/welcome.md

-## Lets create some generetic math operations on different python data types : this content is saved as operations_python_objects.py under project Directory
+## Lets create some generic math operations on different python data types : this content is saved as operations_python_objects.py under project Directory

 import math